bwgref/check_stray_light/README.md

 =================
 - Full independent of other IDL distros.
 - Note: Uses readfits.pro, sxpar.pro, and sphdist.pro (along with
-  their dependcies) from the IDL AstoLib.
+  their dependencies) from the IDL AstoLib.
 These files are duplicated here in order to allow for portability of this git.

 usage: ./check_stray_light.sh RA DEC PA